Mincka/bourso-api/README.md

 ```

 ## Security
 This app runs locally.
 All outbound/inbound data is sent/received to/from BoursoBank servers **only**.
-Your password will not be saved locally and will be asked each time you run the app.
-Your client ID has to be configurated and will be saved into the app data for next usages.
+Your password can optionally be saved locally in a settings file for convenience, or you can choose to be prompted for it each time.
+Your client ID is saved in the app data for subsequent usage.

 ## Disclaimer